 Any Denver Public Library branch can assemble a set of materials (books, audiobooks, DVDs, music CDs) for you to use in your classroom.

-Our research pathfinders guide you to resources available at the Denver Public Library (books, DVDs, databases), Internet resources, primary sources and search tips.
+Our research guides introduce you to resources available at the Denver Public Library (books, DVDs, databases), Internet resources, primary sources and search tips.

 - Customized Research Guide Kindergarten-8th grade